 Yes.
-Massachusetts offers several special credits to corporations.
+Massachusetts offers several special credits and deductions to corporations.

 Under M.G.L.
 Ch.
 63, sec.
 32C, a corporation's credits may not offset more than 50% of its excise.
 Any credits not utilized as a result of this provision may be carried over for an unlimited number of years.
-This provision does not apply to the Research Credit, the Harbor Maintenance Tax Credit, Low-Income Housing Credit, Historic Rehabilitation Credit, the Film Incentive Credit or the Medical Device Credit.
+This provision does not apply to the Research Credit, the Harbor Maintenance Tax Credit, Low-Income Housing Credit, Historic Rehabilitation Credit, the Full Employment Credit, the Film Incentive Credit or the Medical Device Credit.